thecardkid/icompass/README.md

 When you join a workspace with editing rights, you are assigned a color for your sticky notes.
 Your color changes when you refresh the page, or log in from somewhere else.

-When creating a compass, you can have me email you the codes.
-The email will come from innovatorscompass@yahoo.com.
-Yes, **yahoo.com**.

 # Getting started

 Go to [https://icompass.hieuqn.com](https://icompass.hieuqn.com).